-Any borrowing between two City funds(or the Redevelopment Agency (RDA)), with the except of the temporary advances described above (which excludes the RDA), and which exceed more than 24 months, will require a written and signed loan agreement between the funds including a repayment schedule with interest paid at the current investment pool rate and with a maximum repayment term of five years.
+Any borrowing between two City funds (or the Redevelopment Agency (RDA), with the exception of the temporary advances described above (which excludes the RDA), and which exceed more than 24 months, will require a written and signed loan agreement between the funds including a repayment schedule with interest paid at the current investment pool rate and with a maximum repayment term of five years.
 Interfund loans will be evaluated on a case by case basis.
-The purpose of Inter Fund borrowing is to finance high priority needs and reduce costs of interest, debt issuance, and/or administration.
+The purpose of Interfund borrowing is to finance high priority needs and reduce costs of interest, debt issuance, and/or administration.